serge-sans-paille/frozen/README.rst

 The associative containers have different functionality with and without ``constexpr``.
 With ``constexpr``, frozen maps have immutable keys and values.
-Without ``constexpr``, the vales can be updated in runtime (the keys, however, remain immutable):
+Without ``constexpr``, the values can be updated in runtime (the keys, however, remain immutable):

 .. code:: C++